clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 ## Part 3: Metrics API Integrations

-The final components reside in the void outside the two big standard charts and it's the implementors of the various [metrics apis](https://github.com/kubernetes/metrics#apis)
+The final components reside in the void outside the two big standard charts and contains the implementors of the various [metrics apis](https://github.com/kubernetes/metrics#apis):

-These are components necessary to take full advantage of Kubernetes' `HorizontalPodAutoscaler` (HPA), but one has more features than the other.
+- **resource metrics** api (cpu/memory for pods)
+- **custom metrics** api (cmetrics related to a scalable object)
+- **external metrics** api (metrics unrelated to a scalable object)

+These are apis that allow Kubernetes to `scale` your workloads (with varying degrees of intelligence) through HPAs, but you need something to implement them.

+I mention these different underlying apis explicitly because [currently](https://github.com/kubernetes-sigs/custom-metrics-apiserver/issues/70) you can **only** have **one implementor** of each api, and if you have more than one thing that provides custom metrics (like say cloudwatch metrics + prometheus adapter), then you are better served by using [KEDA](https://keda.sh/) than what is described herein.

 ### metrics-server

 The first is a kubernetes standard component; the [metrics-server](https://github.com/kubernetes-sigs/metrics-server).

-It only implements the resource metrics api, and thus only enables you scale on cpu and memory by the values extracted through `kubelet`.
+It only implements the **resource metrics** api, and thus only enables you scale on cpu and memory.

-But because it can extract these values from the `kubelet`, it's the core piece that allows `kubectl top` and HPAs to work out of the box - without prometheus or any of the other components visualised herein - it's even installed on `k3d` by default.
+It extracts cpu/memory values values via `kubelet`, and as such allows `kubectl top` + HPAs to work out of the box - without prometheus or any of the other components visualised herein.
+It's even installed on `k3d` by default.

-**If** you need to scale on **prometheus metrics**, you will **need** another **component**:

 ### prometheus-adapter